Test Code: 9000

 Ship Monday through Friday.
 Friday shipments must be labeled for Saturday delivery or specimens will not meet the 30 hour time requirement.
 All specimens must be labeled with patient's name, collection date and time.
 A Viracor-IBT test requisition form must accompany each specimen.
 Multiple tests can be run on one specimen.
 Ship specimens FedEx Priority Overnight® to: Viracor-IBT Laboratories, 1001 NW Technology Drive, Lee's Summit, MO 64086

 NY approved.
-2 to 3 mL submitted in a sodium heparin (green top) tube.
+2 to 3 mL whole blood collected and shipped in original sodium heparin (green top) tube.
 Ship at ambient temperature, priority overnight Monday through Friday.
 Specimen must be drawn after 4:00 A.M.
 (CST) and shipped on the same day as collection to meet the 30 hour requirement.

 Specimens are approved for testing in New York only when indicated in the Specimen Information field above.